hawley-jeffrey-bah/payment-accuracy/website/pages/programs/sba-7-a-loan-guarantees-purchases.md

     Inability_to_Access_Data: 0.0
     cyp5: '2.66534820'
 - Actions_Taken:
+  - Action_Taken: Planned
+    Completion_Date: FY2024
+    Description_Action_Taken: SBA plans to continue its staff training in order to provide staff an understanding of the most common root causes of the improper payments.
+SBA will also provide training to staff and lenders on the new requirements in its Standard Operating Procedures.
+SBA will continue to provide regular feedback to Loan Center management and staff regarding Improper Payments, Root Causes, and Corrective Actions.
+SBA will also continue to have Quality Control and Quality Assurance staff meet regularly to discuss issues common to all.
+    Mitigation_Strategy: app3_1
   - Action_Taken: Completed
     Completion_Date: FY2023 Q4
     Description_Action_Taken: SBA provided training at lender conferences in order